Money and Banking Class 12 Notes

 • Legal reserve ratio

-Legal reserve ratio is defined as the minimum ratio of the deposits which is legally required to keep in cash by the banks.
-The Class 12 chapter on Money and Banking notes that Legal reserve ratio can further be divided into two sub categories-
+The legal reserve ratio is defined as the minimum ratio of the deposits which is legally required to keep in cash by the banks.
+The Class 12 chapter on Money and Banking notes that the Legal reserve ratio can further be divided into two sub-categories-

-1. Cash Reserve Ratio- cash reserve ratio is that part of the legal reserve ratio which the banks have to keep with the central bank.
+1. Cash Reserve Ratio- cash reserve ratio is that part of the legal reserve ratio that the banks have to keep with the central bank.

-2. Statutory Liquidity Ratio- statutory liquidity ratio is that part of the legal reserve ratio which the banks have to keep within their bank itself.
+2. Statutory Liquidity Ratio- statutory liquidity ratio is that part of the legal reserve ratio that the banks have to keep within their bank itself.

 What is Repo Rate?

-Repo rate is defined as the rate at which the central bank of the country lends money to commercial banks in case of shortage of funds so as to maintain the liquidity.
+The repo rate is defined as the rate at which the central bank of the country lends money to commercial banks in case of a shortage of funds so as to maintain liquidity.
 To simplify in our Class 12 notes on Money and Banking, the percentage of the amount which the commercial banks have to pay to the central bank is called the repo rate.

 Central banks usually increase the repo rate during inflation which ultimately helps in reducing the money supply and helps in controlling inflation.